 A person who acts reasonably in self-defense is no criminal.
+Self-defense is not a crime.
 This rule is recognized all over the world, and has been throughout history.
 It is a universal defense to assault and similar criminal charges.
 When it comes to self-defense laws, that much is simple.

 In our legal history, we have developed ways of thinking about self-defense that we hope balance competing interests in the best way.
 In doing so, we have had to wrestle with some issues:

 - bright line vs. totality of the circumstances

 - position of authority vs. other – police, castle vs. other